ShienFu99/Learn-Japanese-Scrub/hiragana_program/README.md

-# Program to practice reading / translating hiragana
+# Program meant to help practice reading / translating hiragana

 ## Generates N unique hiragana characters for the user to translate into roumaji

-> The user must input a difficulty level between 1 and 46 (number of hiragana characters to translate)
+* The user must input a difficulty level between 1 and 46 (number of hiragana characters to translate)
-> Generates a random string of hiragana (without repeating characters)
+* Generates a random string of hiragana (without repeating characters)
-> Expects the user to input the translation in roumaji
+* Expects the user to input the translation in roumaji
-> The user gets 3 lives before the program shows the correct translation and exits
-    -> Displays previous incorrect guesses for review
+* The user gets 3 lives before the program shows the correct translation and exits -> Displays previous incorrect guesses for review

 ## How to install / use this program: